Yoshida35/Discord-Bot/README.md

 HappyBirthday:
 When you enter your Birthday Date and it is the same day that day then it will say Happy Birthday.

+Qrcode:
+Makes a qr code.
+If there is an error than I didn't run it since I'm still trying to use Visual Studios.